keith/StaticIndexStore/README.md

 # StaticIndexStore

-This is a script for building `libIndexStore.dylib` from [`apple/llvm-project`](https://github.com/apple/llvm-project) as a static archive.
+This is distribution of `libIndexStore.dylib` from [`apple/llvm-project`](https://github.com/apple/llvm-project) as a static archive.
 This way you do not have to add a non-portable rpath in your binaries to Xcode internals or distribute the library alongside